 2. Whistler, Canada

-2. Carmel-by-the-Sea, California
+3. Carmel-by-the-Sea, California

 This postcard-perfect village overlooking California’s Carmel Bay gets hardly any rain in November, so the days are cool and dry.
-Ocean Avenue — the tree-lined main street with its tiny shops, restaurants, and galleries — takes you down to the cliffs overlooking a lovely, tree-framed beach cove.
+Ocean Avenue — the tree-lined main street with its tiny shops, restaurants, and galleries — takes you down to the cliffs overlooking tree-framed beach cove.
 You can walk down to the sand or stay up high to look out for the dolphins and, in November, humpback and blue whales.

-3. Nosara, Costa Rica
+4. Nosara, Costa Rica

 Surfers will appreciate the better fall surf conditions, and non-surfers will enjoy walking on the endless beach or sitting by the pool at the Harmony Hotel, should they opt to stay there.
-Nosara seems to have new restaurants every year, but with its dirt roads and jungle surroundings, the town is still an awesomely low-key getaway.
+Nosara’s grown up in recent years, but with its dirt roads and jungly surroundings, the town still feels like a low-key getaway.
 Nosara has a sizeable expat US community, and restaurants like Marlin Bill’s and the Beach Dog Cafe cook up a hearty Thanksgiving dinner.

 5. Austin, Texas

 If you’re into live music, there aren’t many better ways to spend your Thanksgiving break than a few days in Austin.
 The town has more live music venues than pretty much anywhere else in North America.
 Plus, November is one a great time to visit.
 The summer heat is gone, yet high temperatures can still reach 70 degrees.